 If you need ideas about how to create your Ebook you can reach out to designers on Fiverr to create your Ebook covers and pages.

 13. Create Your First Course

-Really focus in on what you are strong at and what others ask you for help on.
-Those can be starting points to developing your first course.
+Really focus on what you are strong at and what others ask you for help on.
+Those can be starting points for developing your first course.
 Some online platforms that you can develop e-course online for free are Teachable and Thinkific.